DinoJelincic/porsche_test/README.md

 Application load balancer is used to publish application on https://porsche.odinops.solutions

+Github Actions are used for CI/CD automation.
+OIDC (OpenID Connect) is used to authenticate GitHub and AWS for secure and temporary credentials.
+Workflow is configured to:
+- Python linter to check the code quailty
+- build and push Docker image to ECR
+- deploy application on EC2 instance
+- provide entire infrastructure using Terraform

+All sensitive data is stored in GitHub Secrets

-P.S please waith 30 secound for application to loadin, thank you! :)
+P.S please wait 30 secound for application to load in, thank you! :)